jes/ricochet-group/README.md

 Basic functionality is working.

-Still required for "launch" (i.e. convenient to install and run a public group):
- - kicking/banning

 Nice to have later:
  - "semipublic" groups - anybody can try to connect, but connections must be approved by either admins or other users before they are allowed in the group
  - password-protected private groups